MineoGames/MineoGames.github.io/_posts/2023-03-27-OCR-IN-GREENSHOT.md

 ## Introduction

 OCR, or Optical Character Recognition is a technology that enables the conversion of scanned, handwritten or printed text into digital format.
 OCR has numerous benefits, especially when it comes to productivity.
 By using OCR, you can save a lot of time by eliminating the need for manual data entry.
-In this blog post, we will discuss the importance of OCR for productivity and how how adding OCR to Greenshot can help you save time.
+In this blog post, we will discuss the importance of OCR for productivity and how adding OCR to Greenshot can help you save time.

 ## OCR and Productivity